SohamXYZDev/Chatfolio/README.md

   - Type `Show me your work` to see a showcase of projects.
   - Ask questions about the portfolio or projects to receive AI-powered responses.

-- **Image Viewer**:
-  - Click on project images to view them in full size.
-  - Use the navigation buttons to cycle through images.

 ## Technologies Used

 ### Frontend